kumogata/kumogata/README.md

 **The stack will be delete if you do not specify the stack name explicitly.**
 (And only the resources will remain)

-I think the stack that manage resources is not required in many case...

 ### Convert JSON to Ruby